 Figuring Out Which Debts Are Discharged

-The reason it does not state which debts are discharged is that it is simply impossible.
-The bankruptcy code provides numerous exceptions to which debts are discharged.
-These exceptions are codified in section 523 of the Bankruptcy Code.¹ Some of these exceptions, such as debts incurred through fraud require the creditor to actively object within a very specific time frame, and prevail at trial, in order for the debts to not be discharged.
-But many others are automatically not discharged if certain (and in many cases very complicated) conditions are met, and those conditions frequently have many exceptions of their own.
-A good example of this is tax obligations.
-For a quick look at how income tax dischargeability is determined, click here.
+Some of these exceptions, such as debts incurred through fraud, require the creditor to actively object within a very specific time frame and then prevail at trial, in order for the debts to not be discharged.
+But many others are automatically not discharged if certain (and in many cases very complicated) conditions are met, and those conditions frequently have many exceptions of their own. [pullquote]More On Which Debts Are Discharged In Bankruptcy[/pullquote]

 A lot of the criteria for determining whether a debt is discharged is subject to argument and can only be decided by a Judge if brought in front of the judge by one of the parties specifically.
 Without that, the best the court can do is issue a general discharge that applies to all those debts which do not have a specific exception from discharge in the bankruptcy code.